Monopole Floer homology for codimension-3 Riemannian foliation: Basic monopole Floer homologies on manifold with codimension foliation

 Fix a positive integer $d_0$, we consider a pair $([\mfa],[\mfb])$ for which the moduli space $M([\mfa],W^*,[\mfb])$ or $M^{red}([\mfa],W^*,[\mfb])$ has dimension $d_0$ at most.
-To prove the independence of the metric, we need to define the maps induced by the trivial cobordism, which are given by counting the number of solutions in zero dimensional moduli spaces.
+To prove the independence of the metrics, we need to define the homomorphism maps by the trivial cobordism, which are given by counting the number of solutions in the zero-dimensional moduli spaces.
 We define linear operators,

 by